Hypochlorous Acid: A Better Disinfectant

 Today’s society is becoming more and more conscious about using safe, eco-friendly, and all-natural products.
-From more natural soaps and beauty care products to laundry detergent and organic foods, many of us are looking for ways to more fully care for the planet while exposing ourselves and our families to less chemicals.
+From more natural soaps and beauty care products to laundry detergent and organic foods, many of us are looking for ways to more fully care for the planet while exposing ourselves and our families to fewer chemicals.
 Household cleaning products are no different.

 While many traditional household cleaners are effective at what they do, they expose you and your family to a variety of toxic chemicals.
 As a result, you may experience some symptoms such as irritation, dizziness, headaches, or worse.
 Using something even as common as bleach often requires a mask and gloves.
 (1) Does that sound like something you want in your house?

-Chemicals aren’t the only way to keep your house clean and germ-free.
+Chemicals aren’t the only way to keep your house clean and germ free.
 With a variety of natural cleaners, you can maintain a clean, healthy home while also being confident that the products you are using are safe for both your family and the environment.

 A clean home can help eliminate or reduce the amount of bacteria and viruses we are exposed to.
-Bleach is known as a common disinfectant, but its strong aroma and high concentration makes it unsafe to breathe in or be used on surfaces you touch without a good rinse-off.
+Bleach is known as a common disinfectant, but its strong aroma and high concentration makes it unsafe to breathe in or be used on surfaces you touch without a good rinse.
 If you want a natural and safe disinfectant that is 80 to 200 times more powerful than bleach, then you need hypochlorous acid.
 (2)

 What Is Hypochlorous Acid?